phelipetls/blog/content/posts/vim-errorformat-for-pytest/index.md

     !!!!!!!!!!!!!!!!!!!!
 Interrupted: 1 error during collection !!!!!!!!!!!!!!!!!!!!
     =============================== 1 error in 0.09s ===============================

-It starts with `ImportError while...` so I just included `\%EImportError%.%#\'%f\'\.` to capture the filename.
+It starts with `ImportError while...` so I included `%EImportError%.%#\'%f\'\.` to capture the filename.
 It ends with an `E   %m` and we already a pattern to capture this.
-But we do need to tell how it continues, and it's fine to just something that would match anything like `%C%.%#`.
+But we do need to tell how it continues, and it's fine to just put something that would match anything like `%C%.%#`.

 # Getting fixture errors